quangbui04/Football-Player-Comparison/README.md

 ## Exploratory Data Analysis (EDA) Notebook

-Check out the Jupyter notebook to delve into the data preprocessing, KNN clustering, and other details of the project's machine learning components.
+Check out the Jupyter notebook to delve into the data preprocessing, KNN and Agglomerative modeling, fine-tuning, and other details of the project's machine learning components [here](https://www.kaggle.com/code/quangnhatbui/football-players-visualization#Modeling).

 ## Credits